appgen/main/readme.md

 It also contains a mechanism for rendering the various apps as static files.
 These static files are saved in `deliveries`.

+I (Tom) had considered separating the menu into separate apps for the generated apps and the apps browser, but there seemed to be enough two-way communication between these two components that they should be seen as one.

 ### Submodule conventions
 All git repositories are stored on github under the appgen organization.